aspose-imaging-cloud/aspose-imaging-cloud-android/README.md

     ...
 }
 ```
-3. Add dependency to [Aspose.Imaging for Java SDK](https://github.com/aspose-imaging-cloud/aspose-imaging-cloud-java), starting from *18.11* (previous versions may not work with Android).
+3. Add dependency to [Aspose.Imaging Cloud Java SDK](https://github.com/aspose-imaging-cloud/aspose-imaging-cloud-java), starting from *18.11* (previous versions may not work with Android).
 ```gradle
 dependencies {
     ...